gruberb/blog-hugo/content/post/naming-things.md

 You could call this "naming problems", but I think naming things is actually a writers or poets dilemma, because of audiences and target groups mixed with own feelings and representations of the world.

 As a software engineer, you are not a poet.
-You can sometimes get away with a bit more ugly names (like `checkIfUserExists`), because I much rather read this during my hung for a bug then `validateUser`, since it is:
+You can sometimes get away with a bit more ugly names (like `checkIfUserExists`), because I much rather read this during my hunt for a bug then `validateUser`, since it is:
 - Not the solely purpose of the function
 - Validating is not really happening here since we don't do checks if the user typed in its first and last name and such